QCrBox/QCrBox/docs/tutorials/wrap_gui_command.md

 QCRBOX_DUMMY_GUI_TUTORIAL_PORT=12010
 ```

 Note that the `DUMMY_GUI_TUTORIAL` part of the variable name needs to exactly match the uppercase form our our application we created.
+You can check the `environment` section in the container's generated `docker-compose.*.run.yml` file to see what the variable is named.

 ## Building the container